What To Expect If You...

 - Child abuse/neglect is suspected.

 If you would like to file a police report, please see “File a Police Report” below.

 The decision to report to law enforcement is entirely yours.
 Some survivors say that reporting and seeking justice helped them recover and regain a sense of control over their lives.
 Understanding how to report and learning more about the experience can take away some of the unknowns and help you feel more prepared.

-You have several options for reporting sexual assault and a SARA Companion can be with you every step of the way.
+You have several options for reporting sexual assault and a SARA Crisis Advocate can be with you every step of the way.